things change when people like you and me want them to. when people understand the issues and consider the options, they can decide to make a change.

 As a consumer you have the power to create change.
 Yes, its complex and multilayered. one person is not the answer, but you can act locally to address this global issue.
 When you shop, be mindful of your fashion purchases: buy fewer, good quality garments and keep them longer, make, mend, recycle, upcycle and compost natural fibres when threadbare.
 Fashion is an ideal way to address sustainability, climate change and poverty, because any effort you make to improve fashion's supply chains will impact numerous sectors.

 I am a sustainable clothing designer, exhibiting artist and sustainability advocate.
 I use natural fibres that have traceable supply chains.
 For accessories I recycle and upcycle natural fibre fabrics.
-I gather windfall leaves from the slopes of Mount Majura.
-I visit big old trees that are ancient. they give their colour to my cloth.
+I gather windfall leaves from the landscape I am in.
+I visit trees that give their colour to my cloth.
 Every piece I make is a story about this place and my work smells wonderful!
 It is sustainable, ethical and fun.

 I want to share how easy it is to make things in the most sustainable ways.
 I also want to change the way we think about making and using clothes.
 Have fun and let me know if you are!